kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/kahuna-setup.md

 ---
 title: Setup Kahuna
 description: Let's start with the orchestration core
-weight: 1
+weight: 2
 ---

-Now let's suppose that you've cloned the Git platform repository template and that your **Kahuna** instance server has been provisioned with latest Ubuntu LTS distribution.
+Now let's suppose that your **Kahuna** instance server has been provisioned with latest Ubuntu LTS distribution.
 Be sure that it is SSH-accessible with some local user.

 Let's take the following assumptions for the rest of this tutorial: